 How to minimize disputes:

 The best way to prevent disputes is to be transparent with donors.
-Make sure that if a donation is recurring that your forms clearly state it as such.
+Make sure that if a donation is recurring that your forms clearly explain that to your donors.
 Disputes from donors frequently occur because they did not realize or had simply forgotten that they had made a recurring donation.

 Preventing disputes is important because banks will charge your organization a fee on top of the refunded donation.
 If your organization has a chargeback rate higher than 1%, you could incur even higher fees and/or have your Stripe account suspended.